Perugolate/arsa4/javi.md

          16          16          16          16
 ```

 Nope.
-There is even a whole plate with no unselected controls on it.
+Plate three does not have any unselected controls on it.
+Treatment T1T2 is also only present on plate three.
 Also, I wonder if these 16 replicates are pseudo replicates ...

 # Growth parameters by treatment/line/strain